 Splash is a recreational swim team for ages 6 to 17.
-Practices are typically 55 mins two to three times a week.
+Practices are typically 55 mins two to three times per week.
 Practices consist of technique, endurance and speed training, sportsmanship, team building, and competitive swimming principals.
-Two meets are held each Fall, Winter, and Spring season, and four to five meets each Summer.
-Though swimmers are not required to go to every meet, meet participation is highly encouraged.
-Meets are part of the swim team experience, being able to participate in the team atmosphere, cheering on other swimmers, and getting exposure to competition in a fun and safe environment is one of the main purposes of the Splash program.
+Two meets are held each Fall, Winter, and Spring season, and three to four meets each Summer.
+Though swimmers are not required to attend every meet, participation is highly encouraged.
+Meets are part of the competitive swimming experience, being able to participate in the team atmosphere, cheering on other swimmers, and getting exposure to competition in a fun and safe environment is one of the main purposes of the Splash program.

 What are the minimum requirements to participate in Splash?